mailpoet/mailpoet/readme.txt

 = Use at your own risk! =

-Use [the current stable MailPoet](https://wordpress.org/plugins/wysija-newsletters/) instead of this version if you are not a power user.
+Use [the current stable MailPoet](https://wordpress.org/plugins/wysija-newsletters/) instead of this beta version if you are not a power user.

-* This beta version is for testing purposes only!
+* Report bugs!
-* Not RTL compatible
+* Not RTL optimized, but it works
-* We expect bug reports from you!
-* Multisite not supported
+* Multisite works but is not officially supported
-* No migration script from MailPoet 2.X to this version
+* Migration script from MailPoet 2.X to this version coming soon.
-* Weekly releases

 = Premium version =

 Not available yet.
 Limited stats in free version.

-= Translations in your language =
+= Translations =

-We accept translations for this plugin, please submit your translations on our Transifex project (https://www.transifex.com/wysija/mp3/).
+* French
+* Italian
+* Spanish
+* Dutch
+* Portuguese (BR and PT)
+* British
+* Russian

-Please note that any translations submitted via "Translating WordPress" system (https://translate.wordpress.org/projects/wp-plugins/mailpoet) will not work.
+We welcome translators to translate directly on [our Transifex project](https://www.transifex.com/wysija/mp3/).
+Please note that any translations submitted via the "Translating WordPress" web site will not work!

 == Installation ==

 There are 3 ways to install this plugin:

 = 1.
 The super easy way =
-1. In your Admin, go to menu Plugins > Add
+1. In your WordPress dashboard, navigate to Plugins > Add New
-1. Search for `mailpoet`
+1. Search for `MailPoet`
-1. Click to install
+1. Click on "install now" under "MailPoet 3 – Beta Version"
 1. Activate the plugin
-1. A new menu `mailpoet` will appear in your Admin
+1. A new `MailPoet` menu will appear in your WordPress dashboard

 = 2.
 The easy way =
-1. Download the plugin (.zip file) on the right column of this page
+1. Download the plugin (.zip file) by using the blue "download" button underneath the plugin banner at the top
-1. In your Admin, go to menu Plugins > Add
+1. In your WordPress dashboard, navigate to Plugins > Add New
-1. Select the tab "Upload"
+1. Click on "Upload Plugin"
-1. Upload the .zip file you just downloaded
+1. Upload the .zip file
 1. Activate the plugin
-1. A new menu `MailPoet` will appear in your Admin
+1. A new `MailPoet` menu will appear in your WordPress dashboard

 = 3.
-The old and reliable way (FTP) =
+The old-fashioned and reliable way (FTP) =
+1. Download the plugin (.zip file) by using the blue "download" button underneath the plugin banner at the top
-1. Upload `mailpoet` folder to the `/wp-content/plugins/` directory
+1. Extract the archive and then upload, via FTP, the `mailpoet` folder to the `<WP install folder>/wp-content/plugins/` folder on your host
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin
-1. A new menu `MailPoet` will appear in your Admin
+1. A new `MailPoet` menu will appear in your WordPress dashboard

 == Frequently Asked Questions ==

 = Need help? =

-Our [support site](https://docs.mailpoet.com/) has plenty of articles.
+Our [support site](https://beta.docs.mailpoet.com) has plenty of articles.
 You can write to us on the forums too.

 == Screenshots ==

-1. Sample newsletters.
+1. Sample newsletters
-2. The drag & drop editor.
+2. The drag-and-drop email designer
-3. Subscriber management.
+3. Subscriber management
-4. Sending method configuration in Settings.
+4. Sending method configuration in Settings
-5. Importing subscribers with a CSV or from MailChimp.
+5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.0.0-beta.27 - 2017-04-18 =
+* Improved: a warning notice is displayed when the required XML and ZIP PHP extensions are missing;
+* Improved: when clicking on a text block inside the email designer, the text cursor is positioned where the click took place;
+* Fixed: images remotely added inside the email designer are no longer scaled down to 281px.
+Thanks Marcelo;
+* Fixed: re-importing existing users no longer resets their subscription status.
+Thanks Marco;
+* Fixed: import doesn't fail on certain MySQL setups when subscribers' first and/or last name data is missing;
+* Fixed: custom field data no longer get swapped between subscribers during import.
+Thanks Eric;
+* Fixed: automatic latest content block now properly applies tag/category filters to all post types.
+Thanks JP;
+* Fixed: various minor issues.

 = 3.0.0-beta.26 - 2017-04-11 =
-* Fixed: Interactive widget customizer is now working with MailPoet form widgets.
+* Fixed: interactive widget customizer is now working with MailPoet form widgets.
 Thanks Peter and Charis!
-* Fixed: Multi-line headings are now properly displayed in emails.
+* Fixed: multi-line headings are now properly displayed in emails.
 Thanks Karen!

 = 3.0.0-beta.25 - 2017-04-04 =
 * Improved: subscriber listings with large number of subscribers (tens of thousands) now load much faster on MySQL 5.5 and lower.
 Thanks Moulouk!;